hirbod/expo-video-metadata/README.md

 # expo-video-metadata

 Provides a function that let you get some metadata from video files, like the duration, width, height, fps, codec, hasAudio, orientation, audioChannels, audioCodec, audioSampleRate etc. Check the exported types for more information.
-Web support is not available yet but it is planned.
+This library has web support but is limited to platform APIs and might not work on all browsers correctly.

 <img src="https://raw.githubusercontent.com/hirbod/expo-video-metadata/assets/preview.png" width="500" />